 The case for virtual celebrations

 Most employees around the country are now working remotely.
 One study found that employers are encouraging or requiring 88 percent of Americans to work from home because of COVID-19.
-With many employees at home, this year’s upcoming holiday season is definitely going to be different, but it can still be fun with virtual celebrations.
+With many employees at home, this year’s upcoming holiday season is definitely going to be different, but it can still be fun with virtual holiday celebrations.
 With Halloween approaching, we’ve heard from many companies that are looking for ways to lift holiday spirits among remote employees.

 The need to maintain holiday celebrations